allseenn/mpv/README.md

 ### Open file or url

-After you fill all nescessary fields click `Open file or url` button 9. ⏏️ - it will start MPV in fullscreen mode with selected file and monitor.
+After you fill all necessary fields click `Open file or url` button 9. ⏏️ - it will start MPV in fullscreen mode with selected file and monitor.

 ### Stop and close MPV